AppsterdamGreece/AppsterdamGreece.github.io/_drafts/2103-11-21-Appsterdam-OSS-Launch-Party-Lua-Vision.md

 We are happy to announce the first Appsterdam OSS Launch Party.
 We hope it will be the first of many.

-On Thursday, November the 28th, [Giannis Gravezas] will launch and present [Lua Vision].
+On Thursday, December 5th, [Giannis Gravezas] will launch and present [Lua Vision].

 ## The Evening

-You are welcome to join on Thursday, November 28th, from 21:00 EST at [Stone Soup] in Athens.
+You are welcome to join on Thursday, December 5th, from 21:00 EST at [Stone Soup] in Athens.

 [Giannis Gravezas] will kick of the evening by presenting [Lua Vision], what it is, how it works and how you can contribute.